-Shutting off the lights when you leave a room and taking shorter showers can help you cut a bit off your utility bills each month.
+Turning off the lights when you exit a room and taking faster showers can help you cut a bit off your utility bills each month.
 But if you want to see major impacts in the efficiency of your home, you’ll need to go beyond lifestyle changes and implement modern upgrades to your fixtures and appliances.

 Investing in technology that saves water and energy offers a trifecta of benefits.
 Not only will these upgrades provide long-term savings on your monthly bills, they may also increase the value of your property.
-Even better, Mother Earth will praise you for lowering your carbon footprint.
+Better yet, Mother Earth will thank you for lowering your carbon footprint.

 Switch to a Tankless Water Heater